2025 TV preview: A hotel stay in Thailand, along with the requisite monsters and aliens

 ‘Alien: Earth’

-This show is new, at least in the television format – one of cinema’s ultimate extraterrestrial baddies, the Xenomorph first introduced in Ridley Scott’s iconic 1979 sci-fi/horror “Alien,” will be back to terrorize audiences in this FX/Hulu series.
-The subtitle hints at another truly novel angle in this concept; perhaps no one will be able to hear you scream on Earth.
+This show is new, at least in the television format.
+One of cinema’s ultimate extraterrestrial baddies, the Xenomorph first introduced in Ridley Scott’s iconic 1979 sci-fi/horror “Alien,” will be back to terrorize audiences in this FX/Hulu series.
+The subtitle hints at another truly novel angle in this concept; perhaps on Earth, no one will be able to hear you scream either.
 It remains to be seen how much of the original universe’s story DNA will be findable here.
 “Alien: Earth” is coming sometime over summer 2025.

 ‘The Last of Us’